mcw-rcc/mcw-rcc.github.io/docs/index.md

 ### HPC Cluster

 The {{ hpc_name }} cluster is the institution's primary computational resource, and has been available to MCW researchers since March 2021.
 The cluster contains over **3,800** CPU cores in a variety of compute node architectures, including large memory and GPUs.
-All compute nodes are connected by a 100Gbps RoCEv2 network (ethernet equivalent to Infiniband).
-The cluster also includes a **215TB** NVMe scratch storage filesystem.
-Please see the [Quick Start guide](cluster/quickstart.md) for more detail.
+All compute nodes are connected by a 100 Gbps RoCEv2 network.
+The cluster also includes a **467 TB** NVMe scratch storage filesystem.
+Please see the [Quick Start guide](user-guide/quickstart.md) for more detail.

-!!! info "Operating System Upgrade"
-    The operating system of the HPC cluster will be upgraded from CentOS 7 to Rocky Linux 8.
-For more information see [HPC cluster upgrade](cluster-el8.md).

 ### ResHPC